Zarvi16G/Middleware_API/README.md

 # Flask API Project 🚀

-This project is an API built with Flask that uses Flask-Limiter to limit access rates, Redis for caching, and RedisCache to manage caching efficiently.
+This project is an API built with Flask, utilizing Flask-Limiter to enforce rate limits and Redis for caching.
+It retrieves weather data from [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api) and processes the information to provide clear and structured responses based on the requested data.
+Additionally, Redis caching improves performance by storing previous queries, allowing for faster retrieval when requesting weather information for the same country again.

 ## Table of Contents 📑